 Author of the Commandment

-The edict issued in Artaxerxes' twentieth year allowed work on Jerusalem to go forward.
-The majority view has always been that this edict is the commandment foreseen in Daniel's prophecy of the sixty-nine weeks, the commandment mentioned in Daniel 9:25.
-But this view founders on four objections.
+The ruling of Artaxerxes that enabled Nehemiah to rebuild Jerusalem was issued in the king’s twentieth year.
+The majority view has always been that this ruling is the commandment foreseen in Daniel’s prophecy of the sixty-nine weeks.
+But the majority view founders on three objections.

-- In an attempt to draw from the prophecy an exact prediction, some writers assume that the commandment fell on the first day of the month (8).
-Yet there is not a scrap of evidence supporting this assumption.
+- In an attempt to draw from the prophecy an exact prediction, some writers assume that Nehemiah’s petition won approval on the first day of the month (8).
+Not one scrap of evidence supports this assumption, however.

-- Setting the starting point of the sixty-nine weeks in Nisan of the king's twentieth year fails to achieve an exact solution (9).
+- Setting the starting point of the sixty-nine weeks in Nisan of the king's twentieth year fails to achieve an accurate solution (9).

 - Identifying the commandment as Artaxerxes' fails to follow the clues woven into the immediate and larger context.

-- The word "commandment" (dabar) in verse 25 appears also in verse 23 (10).
-The phraseology in these two verses is quite similar.
+- Dabar appears also in Daniel 9:23 (13).
+The phraseology in verses 23 and 25 is quite similar.
 Verse 23 says, "The commandment came forth."
 Verse 25 says, "the going forth of the commandment."
-Although verse 23 declines to say who issued the dabar, the source must have been the throne of God.
+Although verse 23 declines to say who issued the dabar, the source must have been God Himself.
 This dabar was God's answer to Daniel's prayer recorded in the preceding verses.
-So, in verse 25, just a few words later in the angel’s message, the dabar from an unnamed source must also refer to a divine commandment.
+So, in verse 25, just a few words later in the angel’s message, the dabar from an unnamed source must again refer to a divine commandment.

-The interpretation presented here was first stated in the 1830s by the German scholar E. W. Hengstenberg, whose four-volume work on Messianic prophecy is the greatest ever written on that subject (11).
-Most scholars today reject his interpretation because, in their view, it makes the prophecy more complicated and subtle than the author could have intended it to be.
+Most scholars today reject the interpretation presented here because, in their view, it makes the prophecy more complicated and subtle than the author could have intended it to be.
 But who was the author?
 It was not Daniel, or any other man, or even the angel Gabriel.
 It was God.
 Who would be so presumptuous as to set preconceived limits on the possible complexity or subtlety of a divine riddle?
 The same author crafted all the intricate marvels of nature.
 Why then would He be simplistic in His book of self-revelation?